AshwaniSwami/hack_project/replit.md

 - January 12, 2025: Enhanced visual design system with light blue color palette for professional NGO appearance
 - January 12, 2025: Updated CSS variables and glassmorphism effects to use lighter blue tones
 - January 12, 2025: Transformed all page headers with improved typography and light blue accents
+- July 12, 2025: Enhanced visual design with light blue and red color scheme throughout the platform
+- July 12, 2025: Reduced heading sizes across all pages from text-4xl/text-3xl to text-2xl for better visual balance
+- July 12, 2025: Updated navbar with light blue transparent background and sky-to-red gradient branding
+- July 12, 2025: Applied light blue and red color gradients to page headers and navigation elements
+- July 12, 2025: Enhanced dashboard background with sky-blue-to-rose gradient for modern appearance
 - July 11, 2025: Successfully completed migration from Replit Agent to Replit environment with full database setup and PostgreSQL connectivity
 - July 11, 2025: Applied database migrations and verified all core functionality including user registration and authentication
 - January 8, 2025: Implemented comprehensive role-based dashboard system with specialized views for Admin, Editor, Contributor, and Member roles